 Are Blackpool Illuminations on every night?

-The Blackpool Illuminations will be on every night from September 4 2020 to January 3 2021.
-Planning to visit on a specific day?
+The Blackpool Illuminations will be shining from 2 December - 3 January, 2021.
 You can find out the Switch-On times here.

 Are Blackpool Illuminations on this year?

 Yes.
 The Blackpool Illuminations will be lighting up the skies in 2020 and will feature some brand new features, including our NHS and Key Workers tribute.

 Are Blackpool Illuminations free?